lucasfth/disys-exam-active-replication/README.md

 go run server/server.go
 ```
 If it is the first server then write `1` after running the above command.
 If it is the second then write `2` and if it is the third write `3` and hit enter.
-Then you have to write at which point you want the bidding to stop.
-This is expressed as the clock you want it to stop.
-The format is `<HH MM>` followed by hitting enter.
 These steps has to be done for all three servers.

 ### Start client